Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 Neutron beta-decay is typically considered as a three-body process, but it is always accompanied by inner-bremsstrahlung soft photons, n → e− + p + νe + γ.
 Measuring this branch of the decay that includes the photon permits test of theoretical calculations and corrections.

-While IB has been measured in nuclear beta decay and electron capture decays, it has only recently been observed in free neutron beta decay.
+While inner-bremsstrahlung has been measured in nuclear beta decay and electron capture decays, it has only recently been observed in free neutron beta decay.
 In 2006, we reported the first observation of this radiative decay mode in the journal Nature.
-The experiment was completed at the NG-6 fundamental physics end station.
-Since that time, we upgraded the apparatus to enable us to make a precision measurement (≈1%) of both the branching ratio and energy spectrum of the decay photons.
+The experiment was completed at the NG-6 fundamental physics end station at the NIST Center for Neutron Research.
+Since that time, we upgraded the apparatus to enable us to make a precision measurement of the branching ratio and energy spectrum of the decay photons.
 The experiment operated by detecting an electron in prompt coincidence with a photon followed by a delayed proton.
 The requirement that there be a triple coincidence provided a powerful suppression of background events.
 This was critical because the very low rate of these events was insufficient to make it measurable above the large rate of random coincidences.

 Figure 1: Photon detection is done by twelve BGO crystals viewed by avalanche photodiodes forming an annular ring around the neutron beam.

 Figure 2: Photograph of the apparatus assembled on the NG-6 beam line.
 The superconducting solenoid is in the center and the beam line is seen entering near the bottom.

 Photographs by: Neutron Physics Group